cobwebos/docs/articles/cognitive-services/Bing-Image-Search/bing-image-upgrade-guide-v5-to-v7.md

 ms.date: 04/15/2017
 ms.author: scottwhi
 ms.translationtype: Human Translation
-ms.sourcegitcommit: 7c4d5e161c9f7af33609be53e7b82f156bb0e33f
+ms.sourcegitcommit: 71fea4a41b2e3a60f2f610609a14372e678b7ec4
-ms.openlocfilehash: 391a5d5a6791d7b83956ebae690f22358b96d4ec
+ms.openlocfilehash: 2562a16924b454a2bc837fb377a9ded78ea04099
 ms.contentlocale: zh-cn
-ms.lasthandoff: 05/04/2017
+ms.lasthandoff: 05/10/2017

 ---

-# <a name="image-search-api-upgrade-guide"></a>Image Search API Upgrade Guide
+# <a name="image-search-api-upgrade-guide"></a>Image Search API upgrade guide

 > [!NOTE]
-> Version 7 is a Preview release.
+> V7 is a Preview release.
 All aspects of the API and documentation are subject to change.
 Use only for testing in a non-production environment.

 This upgrade guide identifies the changes between version 5 and version 7 of the Bing Image Search API.
 Use this guide to help you identify the parts of your application that you need to update to use version 7.

-## <a name="subscription-keys"></a>Subscription Keys

-- Your version 5 paid and free trial subscription key will continue working with version 7.

-## <a name="breaking-changes"></a>Breaking Changes
+## <a name="breaking-changes"></a>Breaking changes

 ### <a name="endpoints"></a>Endpoints